hands-on-cloud/hands-on.cloud/hugo/content/Monitoring Solutions For Your Serverless Applications/index.md

 It works for apps on various platforms, including .NET, Node.js, Java, and Python hosted on-premises, hybrid, or any public cloud infrastructure.
 It integrates with your DevOps process and has connection points to a variety of development tools.

 Application Insights is aimed at the development team to help you understand how your app is performing and how it's is used.

 It can provide you visibility on:

-* Request rates, response times, and failure rates
+* Request rates, response times, and failure rates.
-* Dependency rates, response times, and failure rates
+* Dependency rates, response times, and failure rates.
-* Exceptions
+* Exceptions.
-* Pageviews and load performance
+* Pageviews and load performance.
-* AJAX calls from web pages
+* AJAX calls from web pages.
-* User and session count
+* User and session count.
-* Performance counters
+* Performance counters.
-* Host diagnostics
+* Host diagnostics.
-* Diagnostic trace logs from your app
+* Diagnostic trace logs from your app.
-* Custom events and metrics
+* Custom events and metrics.

-### Thundra
+### Thundra.

 {{< my-picture name="Monitoring - Thundra" >}}

 [Thundra](https://thundra.io/) provides tracing, profiling, monitoring, and alerting capabilities that help administrators understand and manage the aggregate set of distributed services.

 Thundra was purpose-built to address these constraints, providing the end-to-end application visibility and management required to go quickly and safely.

 Thundra is aimed for developers to:

 * Rapidly troubleshoot and debug applications quickly.
-* Understand and manage costs
+* Understand and manage costs.
-* Automate continuous configuration, enforcement, and verification of security and compliance controls
+* Automate continuous configuration, enforcement, and verification of security and compliance controls.
-* Reduce context-switching across multiple tools
+* Reduce context-switching across multiple tools.
-* Understand application behavior using fine-grained cardinality
+* Understand application behavior using fine-grained cardinality.
-* Integrate alerts and actions with workflows and systems
+* Integrate alerts and actions with workflows and systems.

 Thundra provides you several useful and handy interfaces for:

-* Display and filter all your deployed functions
+* Display and filter all your deployed functions.
-* Summarized view of a project’s Lambda functions at a glance (statistics, alerts and insights, lists of functions, and charts with anomalies)
+* Summarized view of a project’s Lambda functions at a glance (statistics, alerts and insights, lists of functions, and charts with anomalies).

 By its nature, serverless architecture is a distributed microservice cloud.
 That makes it hard to review and monitor serverless architectures.
 Thundra can discover your entire architecture and show all interactions between your resources, such as DynamoDB, Redis, SQS, and your Lambda functions.

-### DataDog Lambda Monitoring
+### DataDog Lambda Monitoring.

 {{< my-picture name="Monitoring - DataDog Lambda Monitoring" >}}